+Child Inform ation

+Date of AvEDI completion

+CIP1 Child's gender

+CIP2-5 Child's residential address

+CIP6a Aboriginal community name

-Child I nformation Date o f AvEDI completion CIP1 Child's sex CIP2 Child's residential address CIP6a Aboriginal Community Name CIP6b Aboriginal Community Identifier Number CIP7 Child's date of birth CIP8 In which country was the child born?
+CIP6b Aboriginal community Identifier number

+CIP7 Child's date of birth

+CIP8 In which country was the child born?

 CIP9 In which year did the child first arrive in Australia?

+Preliminary questions

+Is this child of Aboriginal or Torres Strait Islander descent?

+For Aboriginal or Torres Strait Islander children

 CIP10 Is this child repeating this grade/year?

-Prelimi nary questions P1 Is this child of Aboriginal or Torres Strait Islander descent?
-P2 Is your completion of the AvEDI being assisted by discussion with an Aboriginal and Torres Strait Islander Cultural Consultant? Р3 Is this Aboriginal and Torres Strait Islander Cultural Consultant: P4 What role will the Aboriginal and Torres Strait Islander Cultural Consultant play in completing the AvEDI for this child?
-Backgi round information questions BI1 Is this child considered Special Needs?
-BI1a What medical diagnosis (or diagnoses) qualifies this child as Special Needs?
+- P2 Is your completion of AvEDI being assisted by discussion with an Aboriginal and Torres Strait Islander Cultural Consultant? - P3 Is this Aboriginal and Torres Strait Islander Cultural Consultant: - P4 What role will the Aboriginal and Torres Strait Islander Cultural Consultant play in completing the AvEDI for this child?

+Background information questions BI1 Is this child considered Special Needs?
+Bl1a What medical diagnosis (or diagnoses) qualifies this child as Special Needs?
 BI2 Is this child considered ESL (English as a second language)?
-BI3 Does the child speak a language other than English at home? (specify the language spoken most often) BI3a Can this child adequately communicate in this language?
-BI3b Indicate the sources of information used to provide your answer to question BI3a

-BI3c Other languages (apart from English/the language specified at BI3) BI3d To the best of your knowledge, has this child attended other language or religion classes?
-BI4a Is this a multi-year class?
+BI3 Does the child speak a language other than English at home?
+BI3a Can this child adequately communicate in this language?
+BI3b Indicate the sources of information used to provide your answer to question BI3a BI3c Other languages (apart from English/the language specified at BI3a) BI4a Is this a multi-year class?
 BI4b Does this child have dual placement?
 BI5a What is the highest year of primary/secondary school completed by the child's parent/carer?
 BI5b What is the highest level of post-school qualification completed by the child's parent/carer?
 BI6 Has this child been in class for one month or more?
 BI6a Do you feel you can make an accurate assessment of this child?
-Bl6b Are you unable to make an accurate assessment of this child because the child:
+BI6b Are you unable to make an accurate assessment of this child because the child: